nandineer/AWS_EKS/README.md

     kubectl describe svc 2048-svc

-Go to EC2 console, get the DNS name of ELB and paste the DNS into address bar of the browser.
+Go to Load balancer , get the DNS name of ELB and paste the DNS into address bar of the browser.
 It will show the 2048 game.
 You can play. (need to wait for 2-3 minutes for the setup to be complete)